freelawproject/free.law/content/pages/mission.md

 Slug: mission
 Status: published

+### Our Mission

-**Free Law Project is a California non-profit public benefit corporation and a federally-recognized 501(c)(3) public charity whose specific purposes are primarily:**
+Free Law Project is a California non-profit public benefit corporation and a federally-recognized 501(c)(3) public charity whose specific purposes are primarily:

--   to provide free, public, and permanent access to primary legal materials on the Internet for educational, charitable, and scientific purposes to the benefit of the general public and the public interest;
+-   To provide free, public, and permanent access to primary legal materials on the Internet for educational, charitable, and scientific purposes to the benefit of the general public and the public interest;
--   to develop, implement, and provide public access to technologies useful for legal research;
+-   To develop, implement, and provide public access to technologies useful for legal research;
--   to create an open ecosystem for legal research and materials;
+-   To create an open ecosystem for legal research and materials;
--   to support academic research on related technologies, corpora, and legal systems; and
+-   To support academic research on related technologies, corpora, and legal systems; and
--   to carry on other charitable activities associated with these purposes, including, but not limited to, publications, meetings, conferences, trainings, educational seminars, and the issuance of grants and other financial support to educational institutions,
+-   To carry on other charitable activities associated with these purposes, including, but not limited to, publications, meetings, conferences, trainings, educational seminars, and the issuance of grants and other financial support to educational institutions,